 Join us in Washington this fall for the AIA’s Championing Cultural Heritage Dinner.
 Your participation provides invaluable support for programs like our fellowships & grants to further archaeological research, the Site Preservation Program, which helps develop community-based solutions to protecting endangered archaeological sites, and helps us advocate for archaeology and preservation of cultural heritage worldwide.
 This is a mission that needs your help.
-Join us in creating a future for the past at the Championing Cultural Heritage Dinner.
+Join us in creating a future for the past by purchasing tickets or a table at the Championing Cultural Heritage Dinner.

 We will recognize the contributions, in protecting our shared cultural heritage, of the U.S. Department of State and The Honorable Evan M. Ryan, Assistant Secretary of State for Educational and Cultural Affairs.